MJeat/Documentation/Windows/Fonts/Customized_PS_terminal.md

 # How to customize a boring Windows powershell terminal into something more appealing
-Note:
-You must not work in OneDrive folder.
-Check your file explorer.
-You need to work with the local desktop directory.

 ====================================================================

 When you first open the PS terminal, you can see the boring pitch black background, so let's change that: